rabbitmq/ra/README.md

 If a node wants to leave the cluster, it can use `ra:leave_and_terminate/3` and specify itself as the target:

-Temporarily add a new ndde, say `ra4@hostname.local`, to the cluster:
+Temporarily add a new node, say `ra4@hostname.local`, to the cluster:

 ``` erlang
 % Add a new member